dachisgroupuk/joyce/README.md

 # Joyce

-TODO: Write a gem description
+A gem to manage activity streams (consciousness optional).

 ## Installation